Sayanta66/Documentation-Portfolio/README.md

 ## Glossaries

 The Civo Kubernetes and Cloud-native glossary is out now.
-Check it from [Kubernetes and Cloud-Native A-Z Guide](https://www.civo.com/blog/kubernetes-and-cloud-native-az-guide).
+Check it out from [Kubernetes and Cloud-Native A-Z Guide](https://www.civo.com/blog/kubernetes-and-cloud-native-az-guide).

 ## E-Books